 arrangements and the appointment of a key worker.

 All these arrangements are taken care of, well in advance of moving

 in.
 To keep communication simple, we have a single point of contact to

 A record of success

-Six weeks in, we will review how the transition went, making sure
+Six weeks in, we will review how the transition has progressed, making sure

 that the individual is settling in well and that all the various